googleworkspace/solutions/timesheets/README.md

 1. A dialog box will appear and tell you that the script requires authorization.
 Read the authorization notice and continue.
-1. Once **Form Setup** finishes running, you will see a new Form in your Google Drive entitled "Employee Weekly Timesheets".
+1. Once **Form Setup** finishes running, you will see a new Form in your Google Drive entitled "Employee Weekly Timesheets."
 You can now send this Form out to your employees & have them fill in their information accordingly.
 You will see any new Form responses fill into new rows of your Sheet.
 1. Once you've received responses, go back to the **Timesheets** menu and